At the airport, Zoe realised something.

 When they landed on Japanese soil, she started to feel nauseous.
 The landings were always a problem for her.
 Everyone thought she was going to throw up but she didn’t.
 It would have been embarrassing to do that in front of so many new people.

 “Are you all right?”
-Professor Yun was really kind.
+Professor Yun asked in worry.
 He helped her when she started to feel sick on the plane and stopped when he noticed how scared she looked.
 “Do you want to sit?”

 “Do you want to go to the hospital?”
-Hayley’s statement sent a chill down her spine.
-She shook her head quickly.
+Hayley’s questions sent a chill down her spine.

 “No. No, it’s fine.
 It’s jetlag.
 I’ll be fine later.”